Posted on: 22nd June 2017 by Karen Hall

 At Innoval, we pride ourselves in the quality of our work and the subsequent reports that we issue.
 This is especially important to me as Quality Manager for our UKAS ISO 17025 accreditation.
 It gives our customers the reassurance that our results are accurate and reproducible.

 For testing and calibration laboratories ISO 17025 is the main standard.
 Its purpose is to implement a quality system which will improve the ability to produce valid, consistent results.
 Accreditation is the formal recognition of demonstrating this competency.
-The current version of this standard is ISO 17025:2005.
-However, there will soon be an update to align it with the new 2015 version of the ISO 9001 standard.
+The current version of this standard is ISO 17025:2017.

 We carry out the majority of the accredited tests/experiments in our laboratories to International ASTM and ISO standards.
 However, due to the uniqueness of some of our customers’ products, we have created specialised tests.
 Our in-house procedures cover these.